sohail69/MHD_mfem_practice/README.md

 # MHD_mfem_practice
-an attempt to use MFEM for MHD
+An attempt to use MFEM for inductionless incompressible Magneto hydrodynamics